There are a lot of unanswered questions about chronic illness.

 Soldiers are at higher risk of developing posttraumatic stress disorder following a traumatic event when they have a history of prior, unresolved trauma, such as trauma from life before joining the military.
 This is part of the reason that not everyone who serves in a war (or is in an accident or goes through medical training), gets PTSD.
 Similarly, not everyone who experiences trauma, or the stress of divorce, job loss, or a severe infection develops a chronic illness.
 If you have a chronic illness and a history of trauma it does not mean it’s psychological.
 It’s because trauma has many different kinds of effects depending on when it happens.
 Risk for chronic illness appears to start in the womb.

-2. Compounding: Effects of Trauma Add Up
+2. Dose: Effects of Trauma Add Up

 The effect of multiple traumas over time is additive.
 In the trauma literature, this is referred to as “compounding.”
 Studies throughout the chronic illness literature find that there have been more stressful life events in those of us who develop a physical disease, compared to our peers who do not.